Category A is also known as the Early Retiree Health Insurance Program (ERHIP).

 - If you continue family coverage, you pay the full dependent premium.

-- Costs toward coverage are subject to change, typically at the beginning of each calendar year.
+- Cost of coverage are subject to change, typically at the beginning of each calendar year.
 You are notified of premium and benefit changes prior to their effective date.

-- At the end of the month in which you turn age 65, the county's contribution toward your insurance ceases.
+- At the end of the month in which you turn age 65, the county's contribution toward your insurance stops.
 At this point, you are eligible for category B.

 2017 Standard plan premiums